Microbicides: Giving Women Power Over HIV/AIDS

 Empowering Women With HIV Prevention Tools

-These products are based on the same types of ARV drugs being used to successfully treat HIV/AIDS and prevent mother-to-child transmission.
+These products are based on the same types of ARVs now used to successfully treat HIV/AIDS and prevent mother-to-child transmission.

-Microbicides would specifically address the needs of women in some of the world’s most vulnerable areas and complement existing HIV prevention methods when they can be used.
+Microbicides would specifically address the needs of women in some of the world’s most at-risk areas and expand the HIV prevention toolkit by complementing existing methods.

-While no microbicide on its own will be a panacea for halting the spread of HIV/AIDS, development of safe and effective microbicides would expand the range of prevention options for women and magnify the public health impact of other prevention methods.
+Because there will be no single solution to stopping HIV, multiple prevention options are needed to achieve epidemic control.
+Development of safe and effective microbicides would expand the range of prevention options for women and amplify the public health impact of other prevention methods.

-Ultimately, this is good news for everyone, because protecting women’s health means women can lead healthier, more productive lives, which benefits their families and communities, too.
+Ultimately, this is good news for everyone, because improving women’s sexual and reproductive health means women can lead healthier, more productive lives, which benefits their families and communities, too.